gilcrest/diygoapi/README.md

 ##### httputil.DumpRequest

 Set `httputil.DumpRequest.enable` to true in the [HTTP Log Config File](#Log-Config-File) to enable logging the request via the [httputil.DumpRequest](https://golang.org/pkg/net/http/httputil/#DumpRequest) method.
-I'm not doing anything special here - just providing an easy way to turn this on or off.
+Nothing special here, really - just providing an easy way to turn this on or off.
 Output typically looks like:

 ```bash
 httputil.DumpRequest output: